PatchMixolydic/laria/docs/design.md

     // `init` is meant for things like moving the boss onscreen, waiting for dialogue, etc.
     // After the `init` block finishes, the boss moves on to their first attack pattern.
-    // The boss is intangible by default during the `init` block.
-    // You can undo this with `self.set_intangible(false);`.
-    // Oh, right... `init` and the boss's attack patterns recieve a parameter, `self`,
+    // `init` and the boss's attack patterns recieve a parameter, `self`,
     // which refers to the boss.
-(Useful: bosses are of type `Enemy`) init {
+    init {
         self.move_over_time(1.0, 96.0, 64.0, InterpMode::EaseOut);
         // Don't wait for the movement to finish
     }

-    // Bosses have multiple health bars, which indicates their attack pattern.
-    // This is something I've, erm, borrowed until I die from Touhou Project.
-    // Boss patterns are expected to be unique, so they're defined inline.
-    // They can still call other functions, though.

     // Without further ado, let's define this boss's attack sequence.
     // Her healthbar: